DaSenf1860/fabricdatabricksunitycatalog/README.md

 ## Reap the benefits

 Integrating both experiences we get the best out of the two.
-We can have all the state-of-the-art data engineering capabilites from Databricks like Delta Live Tables, Auto Loader, Photon Engine, Liquid Clustering etc. paired with the full power of Fabric like the wide range of data integration scenarios, a Data Warehouse experience, real-time analytics, Power BI direct lake mode, Data Activator etc.
+We can have all the state-of-the-art data engineering capabilities from Databricks like Delta Live Tables, Auto Loader, Photon Engine, Liquid Clustering etc. paired with the full power of Fabric like the wide range of data integration scenarios, a Data Warehouse experience, real-time analytics, Power BI direct lake mode, Data Activator etc.
 Being able to use the Unity Catalog tables seamlessly from Fabric and the other way around gives you the full flexibility to choose the best tool for each task and still have a unified experience.
 Potentially we could see architectures like the following with close to zero integration effort.